Minnesota Voting Guide

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Find answers to your questions about voting in the next election in FindLaw's Minnesota Voter Guide.
-On this page you will find information about voter eligibility requirements, the voter registration process and deadlines, what you may need to bring with you to the polls for identification, absentee voting, and special accommodations for voters with disabilities.
+FindLaw's Minnesota Voter Guide provides information about eligibility requirements and the voter registration process.
+The guide includes information on deadlines, what to bring to the polls for identification, absentee voting, and special accessibility accommodations for voters with disabilities.

 Am I eligible to vote in Minnesota?